silverbeet-technology/robotxt/README.md

 ## Questions

-- What is a robots.txt file?
-- Why would I want to use a robots.txt file on my site?
-- How do I use a robots.txt file off my site?
+- What is a robots.txt file, why would I want to use one on my site, and how do I use it?
+I would be repeating myself, so instead I'll link to the [moz.com robots.txt post](https://moz.com/learn/seo/robotstxt)
-- How do I add the generated robots.txt file to my website?
-- How do I add my Sitemap to the robots.txt file?

 ## Eratta

-* Robot logo Designed by [Magnific](https://www.magnific.com/) (src: [icon/robot_3685318](https://www.magnific.com/icon/robot_3685318)
+* Robot logo Designed by [Magnific](https://www.magnific.com/) (src: [icon/robot_3685318](https://www.magnific.com/icon/robot_3685318))

 ## More

 More options that are actively addressing this issue